toommyliu/vexed/README.md

 # disclaimer

-this project is strictly for educational purposes only.
+this project is strictly for educational and evaluation purposes only.

-the developers of this project are not responsible for any consequences that may occur. please be responsible and abide by the game's terms of service.
+no responsibility is held or accepted for misuse of this application. use at your own risk.